Ewen Avenue Streetscape Improvement Project

 Ewen Avenue is substantially complete and the 410 bus service will be returning to its regular route starting on Monday, December 10th.

 Ewen Avenue is the main east-west corridor that runs the length of Queensborough.
 It is the community's central spine, connecting residential areas to shops, schools, and recreation areas.
 Ewen Avenue also provides a key link for residents connecting to the Highway, the Queensborough Bridge, and the rest of the city.

 With the continued growth and expansion of Queensborough, a detailed and functional design concept was created in order to accommodate various modes of transportation including pedestrians, cyclists and transit.
-The design was broken down into 3 phases, with an anticipated completion for the fall of 2018.
+The design was broken down into 3 phases, with an anticipated completion for the winter of 2018.

 - Phase one - Furness Street to Derwent Way

 - Phase two - Derwent Way to Hampton Street